Israelis, Palestinians can fly on same flights to World Cup – KION546

 Only fans with match tickets are allowed to enter Qatar until Dec.
 2 to ease the demand on a limited supply of accommodation in the tiny emirate when all 32 teams are still playing.
 Ticketless fans can arrive later, in time for the first knockout round of 16 teams.

 Dunbar reported from Geneva.
-Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Matthew Lee in Washington contributed to this report.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports